kaidez/kaidez.com/_posts/2011-03-21-css3-pie-link-tutorial.md

 }
 {% endprism %}

-12)So our final code should look like this:
+12) So our final code should look like this:

-A CSS3 Rollover for Internet Explorer 6 thru 8

 {% prism css %}
 body {